 Vang Church - Upcoming Events:

-Memorial Services are held on the third Sunday of each month.
-The April Service will be on Sunday the 15th at 10:30 AM.
+Memorial Services are held on the third Sunday of each month at 10:30 AM.

 For the complete annual list of Memorial Services please consult this page on our web site.
 The Church Newsletter is also posted on this page of our website every month.